ramm777/ramm777/README.md

 ---

 Hello, guys!
 I'm a Scientist and Engineer in Machine Learning and Computational Science.

-Email: 77777aidan@gmail.com
+Feel free to fire off an email to: 77777aidan@gmail.com

 ## Project 1: AI Agent Doctor with RAG based on Verified Scientific Data using n8n.
 Here, I create AI Doctor Agent (chatbot) that uses only scientifically verified data from British Healthcare (NHS) website using n8n for rapid prototyping of AI agents.
 It is providing 24/7 access to reliable medical information for questions about symptoms and conditions, helping healthcare professionals, patients and students quickly reference medical guidelines and protocols.